javbotero/Outer-Coast/_includes/index.md

 <!-- This inserts the Quality and Cost cards -->
 {% include index-cards.html %}

 [Films](http://www.youtube.com/watch?v=eLdU7uts4ws) have been shot, [articles](http://www.newyorker.com/magazine/2012/05/28/the-cost-of-college) have been written, [bills](http://www.newyorker.com/magazine/2012/05/28/the-cost-of-college) have been passed.
-But these problems persist, to the poiscnt where they can seem intractable.
+But these problems persist, to the point where they can seem intractable.

 We think otherwise.
 We think a college education can be affordable and transformative, intellectually and personally.
 To prove it, we’re building a college of our own.